westonnovelli/project-actuator/docs/index.md

 For anyone using this as a guide or tutorial, read this:
 How to use [flip](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/FLIP) when programming an Arduino Uno to behave like a keyboard (HID):

-What you will need: arduino Uno, usb cable, flip software, Arduino atumega32 keyboard firmware, Arduino atumega32 Arduino firmware, a pin jumper/small segment of wire, patience.
+What you will need: Arduino Uno, USB cable, flip software, Arduino atumega32 keyboard firmware, Arduino atumega32 Arduino firmware, a pin jumper/small segment of wire, patience.

 This process was most clearly explained in the comments of this article, so full credit goes to them.